grafana/agent/example/k3d/README.md

 # Merge the k3d cluster config with your local kubectl config
 ./scripts/merge_k3d.bash

-# Import images into k3d if they are not available on docker hub
+# Import images into k3d if you want to test local changes
-k3d import-images -n agent-k3d grafana/agent
-k3d import-images -n agent-k3d grafana/agentctl
+k3d import-images -n agent-k3d grafana/agent grafana/agentctl

 tk apply ./environment

 # Navigate to localhost:30080 in your browser to view dashboards

-# Delete the k3d cluster when you're done with it
-k3d delete -n agent-k3d
 ```

+When you're done with the cluster, you can tear it down with
+`k3d delete -n agent-k3d`.